fgimian/macbuild-ansible/README.md

 The goal of this project is fully automate my OS X Yosemite workstation using Ansible.
 I Have currently implemented the following:

+* **OS X Defaults**: Updating of defaults for various aspects of OS X such as enabling zoom, configuring Finder and so on.
+* **Dot Files**: Configuration of .bash_profile, .gitconfig and other dot files.
 * **Terminal Package Installation**: This is being accomplish with the use of [homebrew](https://github.com/Homebrew/homebrew).
 * **Desktop Application Installation**: This is being performed with the use